 Macquarie Grammar is a traditionally focussed Grammar School, it only offers NESA developed courses; we do not offer School based or VET courses, as we maximise each student's ATAR (Australian Tertiary Admissions Rank) potential for University entry.
-All our students who completed Year 10 were awarded with a RoSA and all of our Year 12 students in 2018 received a Year 12 Higher School Certificate.
+All our students who completed Year 10 were awarded a RoSA and all of our Year 12 students in 2019 received a Year 12 Higher School Certificate.

 All students requested an ATAR from the Universities Admissions Centre, in order to secure offers into Australian Universities.
-In 2018 our top ATAR result was in the 90s, and the HSC Dux was Fangni (Frances) Li.
+In 2019 our top ATAR result was in the 90s, and the HSC Dux was Hayden Clift.